Our Policies and Procedures

 You may also want to review the following documents:

-Dorset Police policies and procedures can be accessed via the Force website here.
+More about how to access information from Dorset Police can be found via the Force website here.

 Policies and procedures for the provision of services